 - You could use external hard drives, LAN adapters for better internet, or USB microphones for karaoke games.

-The Wii focused on useful features and a simple design, making it popular with many people, including families and those interested in casual gaming.
+The Wii focused on useful features and a simple design, making it popular with many people, including families and casual gamers.

-This focus on accessibility set a new standard for gaming consoles, demonstrating Nintendo's flexibility in an ever-changing gaming landscape.
+This emphasis on user-friendliness establishes a new benchmark for gaming consoles, demonstrating Nintendo's flexibility in a rapidly shifting gaming landscape.

-While these connections interested gamers, like the NES and N64 expansion ports, not many useful accessories were made.
-What began as innovative ideas often ended up as concepts left unrealized.
+In conclusion, Nintendo's expansion ports have revealed a history of untapped potential.
+While these connections interested gamers, such as the NES and N64 expansion ports, few useful accessories were made.
+What began as innovative ideas often ended up as unrealized concepts.

 FAQ's About Nintendo Expansion Ports